cjdduarte/Free_Weekend/README.md

 <b>Warning: this addon may conflict with other addons that use Anki's scheduler (load balancer, Load Balanced Scheduler, and so on).</b>

+If you want to use this addon integrated with Load balance, use this <a href="https://github.com/cjdduarte/Free_Weekend_Load_Balancer">alternate version</a>.

 <b>Information 1:</b> The addon does not change past schedules, only new schedules.

 <b>Information 2:</b> The addon does not change cards in learning.